Credit: Jeanette Watson

 pressure cooker, they only need a few minutes in the frying pan to brown

 them to your taste.
-Apart from my recipe for chorizo, this will be my first post about seitan, and I think it's a particularly good one to start with.
+They are quite different from my recipe for chorizo, but, if you are new to seitan, a particularly good one to start with, seeing as how most people like sausages.

 their own, in a bun/sandwich or as part of an ‛English’